NHSDigital/integration-adaptor-lab-results/README.md

 ![Adaptor Sequence Diagram](/documentation/lab_results_sequence_diagram.png)

 Adaptor downloads EDIFACT messages from MESH mailbox (`PATH_MEDRPT_V3` and `SCRN_BCS_MEDRPT_V4` MESH workflows) using MESH Client component and puts them on an internal `Inbound MESH Queue`.
 The Message Translator component fetches messages off the queue, translates the EDIFACT into FHIR format and puts the result onto the `Outbound GP Queue` where other GP Supplier apps can consume medical reports from.
-In the end, if EDIFACT Interchange Header requested such, an NHSACK confirmation is sent back to the labtoraty MESH mailbox.
+In the end, if the EDIFACT Interchange Header has requested such, an NHSACK confirmation will be sent back to the laboratory MESH mailbox.

 ### Performance

-Adaptor's EDIFACT to FHIR translation steps are built for high performance and resiliency by applying horizontal scaling technique.
-However, the MESH consumer step performance cannot be increased this way.
-Due to the nature of MESH, if there are multiple adaptor instances, only one randomly chosen will download messages and put them on the `Inbound MESH Queue`.
+Adaptor's EDIFACT to FHIR translation steps are built for high performance and resiliency by applying horizontal scaling techniques.
+However, the MESH consumer's step performance cannot be increased this way.
+Due to the nature of MESH, if there are multiple adaptor instances, only one randomly chosen instance will download messages and put them on the `Inbound MESH Queue`.

 ### Message processing and error handling

-When an EDIFACT message is downloaded from MESH using the MESH Client component, it's structure is not verified at this step.
+When an EDIFACT message is downloaded from MESH using the MESH Client component, its structure is not verified at this step.
 The message is stored on the internal `Inbound MESH Queue` and MESH is instructed that the file can be deleted since the message has been successfully downloaded.

 Two error scenarios are possible at this stage:
-- message has been downloaded but the adaptor was unable to put it on the `Inbound MESH Queue`
+- Message has been downloaded but the adaptor was unable to put it on the `Inbound MESH Queue`

     Message has not been put on the queue, nor MESH has been instructed to delete it.
 Apart from error log entry, there is no side effect.
 Operation is retried on next MESH scan cycle.
-- message has been downloaded and placed on `Inbound MESH Queue` but an error occurred while notifying MESH that message can be deleted
+- Message has been downloaded and placed on `Inbound MESH Queue` but an error occurred while notifying MESH that the message can be deleted

-    Message has been put on the queue but MESH has not been instructed to delete it.
+    Message has been put on the queue, but MESH has not been instructed to delete it.
     Apart from error log entry, since the message has not been deleted from MESH, it will be fetched again on next MESH scan cycle.
 Since the message has been already put on `Inbound MESH Queue`, it will be processed again causing duplicates to appear on the `Outbound GP Queue`.
-Handling duplicates is been described in the  [duplicates](#duplicates) section.
+Handling duplicates is described in the  [duplicates](#duplicates) section.

 Once the message is on the `Inbound MESH Queue` the Message Translator component picks each one up and performs following steps:

 1) Initial verification

-    This step parses the EDIFACT message and verifies general structure of the message and can result in two types of errors:
+    This step parses the EDIFACT message and verifies the general structure of the message and can result in two types of errors:
     - Interchange Header (UNB) is missing mandatory fields (sender, recipient, sequence number, NHSACK request flag).

         Since the header can't be parsed, an NHSACK can't be produced to inform the laboratory about the error.
 This is a critical error and manual intervention is required.
 Message is rejected causing it to be placed back on the `Inbound MESH Queue`.
 It is picked up again for retry until the MQ max retry value is reached.
 After that, message is placed on the Dead Letter Queue and manual intervention is required.